SograMemon/sqlalchemy-challenge/README.md

   * When given the start only, calculate `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.

   * When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.

-## Hints

-* You will need to join the station and measurement tables for some of the queries.

-* Use Flask `jsonify` to convert your API data into a valid JSON response object.

 - - -

-## Bonus: Other Recommended Analyses

-* The following are optional challenge queries.
-These are highly recommended to attempt, but not required for the homework.

 ### Temperature Analysis I